China is stifling its own movie business

-HONG KONG (BLOOMBERG) - As trade tariffs and tweets by US President Donald Trump hammer some of China's biggest companies, the country's movie business is taking a hit - from its own government.
+BEIJING (WASHINGTON POST) - As trade tariffs and tweets by President Donald Trump hammer some of China's biggest companies, the country's movie business is taking a hit - from its own government.

 Tougher government censorship has blocked potential hits and compelled filmmakers to stick with safe formulas that aren't winning audiences, while a tax evasion crackdown has made some investors reluctant to back films, crimping output even further.